 In California, the state’s no-fault divorce rule means that courts do not evaluate who is responsible for the problems in a marriage.
-Filing can occur as long as one partner believes that irreconcilable differences exist in the marriage.
+Filing for divorce can occur as long as one partner believes that irreconcilable differences exist in the marriage.
 This allows parties to move past finger-pointing and address questions such as property division and child custody.
 Williams Family Law helps clients resolve these issues in a thorough, professional manner.

 Representation for uncontested divorces through summary dissolution